nickangtc/nickang-blog-gatsby/content/blog/2020-12-27-shops-closed-on-sunday-germany/index.md

 Piece of work.

-The earliest enactment of this idea as law, keeping Sunday as a lawful rest day, goes back to the Roman emperor Constantine the Great in 321 AD in  *[Codex Justinianus](https://en.wikipedia.org/wiki/Codex_Justinianus)*, the Roman law codex:
+The earliest enactment of this idea as law, keeping Sunday as a lawful rest day, goes way back to the Roman emperor Constantine the Great in 321 AD in  *[Codex Justinianus](https://en.wikipedia.org/wiki/Codex_Justinianus)*, the Roman law codex:

 > On the venerable Day of the Sun let the magistrates and people residing in cities rest, and let all workshops be closed.